 Don Shula became the NFL's career leader in regular-season wins on Christmas Day 1994

 Christmas may be a holiday, but the sports world doesn't take Dec.
 25 off.
-This year's offerings include five NBA games and the final two matchups of college basketball's Diamond Head Classic in Honolulu.
+This year's offerings include five NBA games, a bowl game, and a matchup between the Minnesota Vikings and New Orleans Saints.

 Whether any of these games produce some memorable moments remains to be seen, but as you can see from our top 10 list below, the competition to go down in sports history on Christmas Day is pretty deep.

 10. 2016: Pittsburgh Clinches AFC North with Last-Second TD